 You can also take your pick from a variety of restaurants at Ayers Rock Resort, from tavern-style to fine dining experiences for dinner.

 Kata Tjuta (the Olgas), which means ‘many heads’, is a series of enormous rock domes that date back 500 million years.
 Start your morning early with a drive to the Kata Tjuta dune viewing area.
 A short walk from the car park offers magnificent panoramic views of the domes and a relaxing place to sit and absorb the ever-changing colours of the landscape.

 Explore Kata Tjuta by trail

 Continue on the road to Kata Tjuta and find out just how ancient and imposing the domes are by tackling one of the two popular walking tracks.
 The Walpa Gorge Walk is an easy walk which takes an hour return and follows a stream to a grove of flourishing spearwood.
-The famed Valley of the Winds walk is a moderately difficult 7.4 kilometre circuit which weaves through the immense domes and treats you to spectacular views over the desert plains from its two lookout points.
+The famed Valley of the Winds walk is a moderately difficult 7.4km circuit which weaves through the immense domes and treats you to spectacular views over the desert plains from its two lookout points.

 Camp at Kings Creek Station

 Say farewell to the Uluru-Kata Tjuta National Park and drive to Kings Creek Station.

 Pitch your own tent with the choice of grassed or un-grassed sites or stay in one of station’s bush tents.
 Try a famous Kings Creek camel burger or stroll to the George Gill lookout for magnificent views of the ranges.
 End the day by enjoying a campfire dinner at Kings Creek Station.

 Beat the heat with a sunrise Kings Canyon rim walk